jambuur/APEDSK99/README.md

 2 further CALL's concern the management of the DSR itself:

 - CALL ADSR("*8 character DSR file name*"): loads a DSR file from the /DSR folder on the SD card and resets APEDSK99.
-DSR files need to have 8 characters (no spaces this time) and a .DSR extension.
+DSR filenames need to have 8 characters (no spaces this time) and a .DSR extension.

 - CALL ARST(): resets APEDSK99 including reloading the current DSR.
 It is a handy way to get your DOAD mappings to their initial state.
 It is functionally the same as pressing the Arduino reset button and sort of the same but not really as power cycling.